In charge of doing things

 “S” is for sad and Slab City

-Sue Grafton’s mysteries are among a few that I read straight through without looking at technique.
-It does no good trying to pin her down.
-I get sucked into the story and before I know it, am surprised at the end.
-She brilliantly planted her […]
+Sue Grafton’s mysteries are among the few I read straight through without pausing to study technique.
+It does no good trying to pin her down—I get completely sucked into the story, and before I know it, I’m surprised by the ending.
+She had a brilliant […]

 Are we afraid of color?